AlexChanson/DW/reports/loading_report.md

 ## Anexe 1: Refreshment

-As the database was created manually (using Datagrip) it is not necessary to use a separate talend job we simply run the same job with different parameters (only one week span).
+As the database was created manually (using Datagrip) it is not necessary to use a different talend job we simply cloned the load flat table jobe with a different input and different parameters (only one week span).
 The country code loading is not excecuted.